drfleming0227/Redfish-Tools/doc-generator/README-content-supplement-configuration-file.md

 ### units_translation key

+**Data type:** Dictionary

-A dictionary, this key maps units as they appear in Redfish schemas to units as you want them to appear in the documentation.
+Maps units as they appear in Redfish schemas to units as you want them to appear in the documentation.